Granite, Marble & Quartz Countertops in Durham NC

 Myth 1: Granite is out; quartz is in.

-Quartz countertops are a very popular choice, but that doesn’t mean they outshine granite.
+Quartz is a very popular choice, but that doesn’t mean they outshine granite.
 The two can exist alongside each other without competition because both have different advantages and will serve their own demographics in unique ways.

 Myth 2: Granite is the same material as marble.